 Meg is CFO of VentureDocs and the proud mom of three kids.
 After graduating with a BA in Finance from SMU in 1989, Meg joined Bank of America where she held numerous leadership positions as a Vice President of Operations.
 Meg left the bank to start her own business consulting firm, Sartain Partners, LLC, in 2000.
 At Sartain Partners Meg specialized in the development, marketing, sales and implementation of new cloud-based software (aka, SaaS).
 Currently she is the Chief Financial Officer of VentureDocs, a cloud-based legal document drafting company.
 In addition to Catch Up & Read, Meg is a member of the McCulloch Intermediate School PTA and a past board member of the University Park Elementary School PTA.

 Carol is a graduate of ESD and has a B.A. in Advertising from SMU.
-She is the past President of the ESD Alumni Association and currently serves on the Board of Trustees for the Episcopal School of Dallas.
-She is the chair of the Advancement Committee and has served on the communications task force as well as the search committee for the head of school.
+She is the past President of the ESD Alumni Association and a past member of the Board of Trustees for the Episcopal School of Dallas.
+She was the chair of the Advancement Committee and has served on the communications task force as well as the search committee for the head of school.
 Carol has served our city by tutoring children in various literacy programs.
-Carol and her husband, Bennett are past chairs of The Children’s Trust of Children’s Medical Center Dallas and have two children.
+Carol and her husband, Bennett, are past chairs of The Children’s Trust of Children’s Medical Center Dallas and have two children.